ntrpi/ManitouadgeHospitalProject/README.md

 All of the members have communicated well to solve the issues and helped each others.

 ### Sandra

+#### Project
 - Created project and initialized repo.
 - Set up everything so Entity Framework would work.
 - Determined a strategy to prevent database conflicts while the models were in constant flux.
-- CRUD for Products and Invoices.
+- Created a RolesController to help automate the addition of roles to the database.
+- Added some database seeding for Roles so that they will be consistent for everyone.

+#### Features
 - Created a ControllersHelper to reduce errors and create consistency in the interactions between view and data controllers without obscuring access to either of those endpoints.
 - Changes to the IdentityModel to be able to access the Users managed by the framework.
-- Created the many-to-many relationship between Products and Invoices.
+- Initial CRUD for Products and Invoices as separate entities.
-- Created a RolesController to help automate the addition of roles to the database.
-- Added some database seeding for Roles so that they will be consistent for everyone.
-- Created readme with sections for everyone to fill out.
 - Started adding views to manage the relationship between Users and Invoices.
+- Added the many-to-many relationship between Products and Invoices.
 - Successfully added client-side functionality to dynamically update the invoice view as products are added.
+- Got the C part of CRUD working for invoices with AJAX.

+#### Front End
+- Recovered the auto-generated nav that disappeared after a bunch of NuGet packages were updated.
+- Added some structure and style to the layout.
+- Home page content and styling.
+- Constructed main and footer navs.

+#### Documentation
+- Ensured my code was well commented.
+- Created readme with sections for everyone to fill out.
 - Added links in the readme to the features that have been added.
-- Recovered the nav that disappeared after a bunch of NuGet packages were updated.
-- Added some stuff to the layout.
+- Added an image, project description, and Getting Started section to the readme.

-- Home page content and styling.
-- Got the C part of CRUD working for invoices with AJAX.
-- Constructing main and footer navs, and home page content.
+#### Team Work
+- Helped Amanda with database issues
+- Helped Amanda with a strange VS/Windows system issue.
 - Helped Wafa debug some db and build issues.
+- Continual communication with the team about changes to models and front end.
+- Helped students from other teams debug their work.

 ### Wafa
 Donations Feature